Dev-hwang/flutter_foreground_task/README.md

 Open the `AndroidManifest.xml` file and specify the service tag inside the `<application>` tag as follows.

-If you want the foreground service to run only when the app is running, add `android:stopWithTask="true"` option.
+If you want the foreground service to run only when the app is running, add `android:stopWithTask="true"`.

 As mentioned in the Android guidelines, to start a FG service on Android 14+, you must specify `android:foregroundServiceType`.